Aashritha-Narala/xrd-peak-analyzer/README.md

 # XRD Peak Analyzer

+Built this as my first Python project at NC State.
+Used synthetic iron XRD data to test it.

 **Automated XRD pattern analysis using Bragg's Law - built for materials scientists.**

-A Python tool that detects diffraction peaks, calculates d-spacings, fits Gaussian profiles, and generates publication-quality plots.
-No manual peak picking.
+A Python tool that detects diffraction peaks, calculates d-spacings, fits Gaussian profiles, and generates clean plots.

 ---